Man, I loved this coastal walk. It’s one of those trails I could have just kept on walking (even with a 2-year-old strapped on my back).

-You may even if you’re lucky (we weren’t) spot some dolphins, kangaroos and native birds sharing the moment with you.
+You may even if you’re lucky (we weren’t) spot some dolphins, seals, penguins, kangaroos and native birds sharing the moment with you.

-By the way, your feet will love walking barefoot through the soft white powdery sand, and the whiteness provided a great contrast against the turquoise water lapping at our toes.
+By the way, your feet will love walking barefoot through the soft white powdery sand, and the whiteness provided a great contrast against the turquoise blue water lapping at our toes at low tide.

-The walk takes you to little havens and lookout points with stunning bay views, and considering we were doing it over a public holiday weekend, there were very few people (love that about the south coast).
+The walk takes you to little havens, lagoons, and lookout points with stunning bay views, and considering we were doing it over a public holiday weekend, there were very few people (love that about the south coast).

 On the White Sands Walk, I could count on one hand the amount of people we passed on the track.
 Maybe we should keep it this way and not tell you all?!
 Shhh…